Orlando Stadium at night during a Buccaneers home fixture, main stand lit with black and white supporters in view

 Orlando Stadium operates under the post-Ellis Park safety framework that reshaped every PSL venue after the 2001 disaster, when 43 fans died in a crush at a Kaizer Chiefs vs Orlando Pirates match at Ellis Park a few kilometres north.
 That inquiry produced the mandatory phased-entry, ticket-hologram, closed-circuit crowd-monitoring, and overselling-ban rules that Orlando Stadium was rebuilt to meet in 2008.
 SAPS and private stewards cover every gate on match-day; permanent medical bays sit at each of the four stand corners.
 The highest-risk periods are the turnstile crush 90 minutes before Soweto Derby kickoff and the Mooki Street exit at full time, where pickpockets target fans distracted by the post-match crowd.

-• security Body and bag search at every gate.
+• Body and bag search at every gate.
 Zone capacity is enforced by turnstile count — if your gate is paused, walk to an alternative gate in the same zone.

-• payments Keep cash and phone split across two pockets.
+• Keep cash and phone split across two pockets.
 Pickpockets work the Mooki Street queue and the post-match minibus rank.

-• warning Do not wear Kaizer Chiefs gold in the Buccaneers end.
+• Do not wear Kaizer Chiefs gold in the Buccaneers end.
 Soweto Derby segregation is enforced by SAPS.

-• medical_services Medi-Response and ER24 on-site at every PSL and derby fixture.
+• Medi-Response and ER24 on-site at every PSL and derby fixture.
 Permanent medical bays at each stand corner.

 Stadium medical (ER24) 084-124